Urquhart Castle was once a powerful symbol of power and authority in northern Scotland.

-With the chance that Loch Ness’s best-known resident ‘Nessie’ might make an appearance it’s unsurprising that Urquhart Castle is one Scotland’s top visitor attractions.
+With the chance that Loch Ness’s best-known resident ‘Nessie’ might make an appearance, it’s unsurprising that Urquhart Castle is one of Scotland’s top visitor attractions.

 The first mention of Urquhart Castle comes from a hagiographical account of the Life of St Columba, by the remarkable Adomnan, Abbot of Iona between 679 and 704.

 Adomnan’s chronicle tells of St Columba’s travels in the Great Glen and his visit to the court of Bridei (Brude) a man described by the Venerable Bede as a, “very powerful king [of Picts].”